 Where a discretionary reason for revocation applies, the Home Office may first suspend the licence and provide the opportunity for your organisation to respond to the UKVI’s concerns before deciding whether to revoke it.
 If a sponsor’s licence is revoked, the organisation will not be able to apply for a new licence until 12-months have passed since the date of the revocation letter.

 A Case Study of a Sponsor Licence Revoked

-UKVI took the position that the positions filled by sponsored workers did not represent genuine vacancies (vacancies that could not be filled by EU workers).
+UKVI took the position that the positions filled by sponsored workers did not represent genuine vacancies.
 In addition, the company had not updated their licence in all branches of the company, and some of these branches were hiring sponsored workers.
 Finally, the UKVI also deemed the company’s human resources systems inadequate to maintain current and historical contact details for all sponsored workers.

 While all of UKVI’s concerns were valid and considered actions of non-compliance under current law, the situation itself could have been avoided.
 Each of the issues could have been corrected with the right information and support.
 A Y & J Solicitors can help your company prepare for a Home Office audit, helping you to achieve a strong long-term record as a Sponsor Licence holder.

-Why Choose A Y & J Solicitors to Advise You in The Case of a Tier 2 Sponsor Licence Suspension or Revocation?
+Why Choose A Y & J Solicitors to Advise You in The Case of a Worker Sponsor Licence Suspension or Revocation?

 Organisations that have had their licence suspended have 20 working days to respond to a notice from the Home Office.